Henry McKinnell: Career

 Pfizer was relatively conservative with regard to mega-mergers through stock-for-stock transactions through most of its history until McKinnell took the helm in 2001.
 Pfizer's per share price (adjusted for splits) went from about $50 to $30 from 1999 to 2006 during McKinnell's tenure.
 With roughly 7 billion shares outstanding, this reflects a loss in value of 140 billion dollars under McKinnell's leadership pursuing a strategy of growth via stock for stock acquisition.

 It could be argued that some of the decline in Pfizer's market value during this time could be attributed to the overall decline in blue chip stocks from 1999 to 2001.
 However, many industry analysts criticized McKinnell for diluting shareholder value with these expensive stock-for-stock acquisitions that obviously paid a premium for the underlying value of the acquired company.
 Furthermore, internal contributions to the pipeline did not replace declining value nor did these M&A activities.
 However, McKinnell received record compensation which he staunchly defended against critics.

 According to documents Pfizer filed with the Securities and Exchange Commission, McKinnell received a base salary in 2005 of $2,270,500, and a bonus of $3,700,000.
 He also received $145,814 in other compensation (primarily tax payments made by Pfizer on behalf of employees), and nearly $5.5 million in long-term incentive payouts.
 The value of his retirement package and deferred compensation will exceed $275,000,000.

-McKinnell has, according to documents filed with the Federal Elections Commission, donated mainly to Republican Party candidates.
+McKinnell has, according to documents filed with the Federal Election Commission, donated mainly to Republican Party candidates.
 He has donated to George W. Bush, John Thune, Chuck Grassley, and others.